 Focusing on excellence in operational performance is the primary focus of most organizations, but it is a different area of skill, type of conversation, mood and energy than innovation conversations.
 These two skill areas overlap more easily when the operational work includes design, strategy, and planning, but a full focus on performance often leaves professionals unfamiliar with innovation conversations.

 Leaders looking to grow the value of their organization must help their people learn to engage in both types of conversations and skills without sacrificing one for the other.
-Here’s an overview of the two kinds of conversations, and I invite you to explore this further in our conference call Dec 18.
-In the call, we’ll explore how effective leaders make this blend.

 Our work in Generative Leadership over the last three decades has shown that all action and results are shaped by prior conversations.
 This makes skills in communication and conversation crucial for successful leadership, management, and organizational culture.
-This is where action is initiated, defined, and coordinated.
+This is where an action is initiated, defined, and coordinated.
 This means that we have to see conversations as generative, generating action and results, rather than just descriptive.

-As we look at organizational performance, we see that what dominates the results of organizations, teams, and leaders is their skill in two particular types of conversations – conversations for action, and conversations for possibility.
+As we look at organizational performance, we see that what dominates the results of organizations, teams, and leaders is their skill in two particular types of conversations – conversations for action and conversations for possibility.
 Action conversations focus on clear and effective coordination and teamwork to produce a valuable outcome, fulfilling a promise that satisfied customers.
 Most professionals have spent a career building their skills in this area, and management is about being able to make bigger promises by guiding the actions of teams and organizations.
 This requires skills in the active conversations.
 While most successful managers have some skills in this area, it is not widely taught and is almost always an area that can be leveraged for even better results.

 Executives and leaders have the responsibility to create new value in addition to their responsibility for excellence in execution.
 To go beyond excellence in execution requires skills in different conversations – strategy, designing winning games, aligning the commitment of teams, creating room for learning, designing new applications of technology, process improvement, invention, and innovation.